jasonswett/instant_rails/README.md

 This script will create a Rails application and start a Rails server.

 Once the script finishes, you can visit `localhost:3000` and see your app running.

+## Get help

+To get help, just open an issue or email me at jason@codewithjason.com.